 These claims have not been verified, but it is believed to have been the common usage for the berry by the people in Central America at the time.

-In the early 16th century, a Spanish Conquistador was one of the first people to try an avocado.
+In the early 16th century, a Spanish conquistador was one of the first people to try an avocado.
 He gave it a glowing review, stating that the flesh was “a paste similar to butter and of very good taste.”
+This man may have been the first outsider to have a particularly good guacamole.

-The first written record of this being changed to Avocado in English was in 1696 when Hans Sloane referenced it in a text on Jamaican plants.
+The first written record of this being changed to Avocado in English was in 1696 when a man named Hans Sloane referenced it in a text about Jamaican plants.
+It’s unclear whether he heard it incorrectly as well, or if he just decided Avocado was easier to spell.

 Rudolph Hass Purchases a Seedling

-It was the 1920s, and at this point in time, commercial kitchens were ordering avocados for a hefty price, but the common public did not know how to use avocados.
+It was 1926 and commercial kitchens were ordering avocados for a hefty price while the common public did not know how to use the strange lump.
+What a dark time for humanity it was indeed.

-Hass never made much on his patent, as his colleague saturated the market demand by selling seedlings to anyone who wanted the crop, his nursery selling out of the tree every year, allowing others to plant the seeds that came from the fruit it bore.
-To further exacerbate this issue, patenting plant varieties was not commonplace at the time, therefore it was seldom enforced.
+Hass never made much on his patent, as his colleague saturated the market demand by selling seedlings to anyone who wanted the crop.
+Brokaw’s nursery sold out of the Hass Avocado tree every year, which meant that practically ever gardener who shopped there had a Hass Avocado in their backyard.

 California’s Cash Crop

-Around the same time, a clothing and food retail store Marks & Spencer claims to have introduced imported avocados to the United Kingdom for sale under the name of “avocado pears.”
+Around the same time at the turn of the 19th century, a clothing-and-food retail store by the name of Marks & Spencer claims to have introduced imported avocados to the United Kingdom for sale under the name of “avocado pears.”

-Still, neither countries’ populous knew what to do with the crop, leaving it to what seemed like failing popularity.
+Still, neither countries’ populous knew what to do with the crop once they had it in hand, leaving the avocado’s fate to what seemed like a dwindling popularity.

 The Rise of the Avocado’s Supreme Reign